SAP/ui5-tooling/docs/Guidelines.md

 You may also find an ESLint integration for your favorite IDE [here](https://eslint.org/docs/user-guide/integrations).

 ## Testing
 Unit testing is based on the [ava](https://github.com/avajs/ava) test-framework.
-You can run all tests using `npm test` (this is what Travis CI does for pull requests).
+You can run all tests using `npm test` (this is what our CI will do for all pull requests).

 During development, you might want to use `npm run unit` or `npm run unit-watch` (re-runs tests automatically after file changes) to quickly execute all unit tests and see whether your change just broke one of them. 😉